 How to Roast Beets

 - Wash beets, scrubbing well to remove any dirt

-- Cut beets into 4 to 6 wedges
+- Cut beets into wedges, then half

 And finally, Colorado’s own magazine, 5280, recently featured Elana’s Pantry and The Gluten-Free Almond Flour Cookbook in their March issue.
 You can view the feature called “In My Kitchen” here.
 Happy day!